MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ## Subscription topology for workload infrastructure

 Subscriptions are given to you by the platform team.
-Depending on the **number of environments**, you might request several subscriptions for just one workload.
+Depending on the **number of environments**, you will request several subscriptions for just one workload.
 Depending on the **type of environment**, some environments might need dedicated subscriptions while other environments might be consolidated into one subscription.

 Regardless, work with the platform team to design a topology that meets the overall reliability target for the workload.
 There's benefit to sharing the platform-provided resources between environments in the same subscription because it will reflect the production environment.